A timeline of Berkeley Engineering history

 2014: Girls in Engineering launches its first summer program for middle school girls.
 The program is designed to inspire future engineering leaders by exposing participants to hands-on, team-based projects while emphasizing leadership and engineering in a societal context.

 Girls in Engineering is envisioned as one part of the solution to closing the gender gap in science, technology, engineering and math (STEM) fields.
 Taught by female faculty, staff and students, the program promotes leadership skills and inspires confidence in the participants to pursue STEM fields.
-(Video by Roxanne Makasdjian and Phil Ebiner)

 The courses offered at Jacobs Hall immerse students in hands-on, human-centered design.
 Classes in digital design, prototyping, fabrication and manufacturing are offered in various studios and maker spaces.
-(Video by Matt Beardsley)

-Engineering and Business program launches
+Engineering and business program launches

 2016: The Management, Entrepreneurship, & Technology Program at the College of Engineering and the Haas School of Business is a fully integrated, simultaneous degree program.